Posting

 They know the work.
 They remember the projects, the messy wins, the times they were useful under pressure.
 But a resume is not a memory.
 It is a translation artifact.

-Last Friday reads the job posting, finds the language that matters, and rebuilds the application package around evidence you already have.
+Last Friday reads the job posting, finds the language that matters, and rebuilds the resume around evidence you already have.
 No invention.
-No volume machine.
-One application worth sending.
+No generic template.
+1 version worth sending.

 Nothing works unless the output still feels like you.
 That is the promise: your real experience, sharpened for the role.